mikehuntemann/9x16/rebalancing-verticality.md

 > we had persistence long before we had (relational) databases > unix style directory structures (hierarchical) A good architecture maximizes the number of decisions not made!
 > not application dependent, exchange formats (e.g. markdown)

+Constraints from new encryption based protocols that limit the capabilities of data usage > you can not verify what Facebook is actually doing with data